5 Hemp clothing benefits (for you, your planet and your business)

 Sustainable fashion is serious business!

-Us Kiwi’s are jumping on the ethical and organic fashion trends; with a sharp rise in recycling and renting boutiques, op-shopping, researching brands, scepticism about ‘green-washing’ and a growing recognition of local designers and brands.
-It’s one reason why developing a brand consumers can trust is a key, long-term strategy!
+UK consumers are jumping on the ethical and organic fashion trends; with a sharp rise in recycling and renting boutiques, op-shopping, researching brands, scepticism about 'greenwashing' and a growing recognition of independent designers and brands.
+Developing a brand consumers can trust is a key, long-term strategy.

-At Epic Sourcing we think a lot about how we can contribute to making fashion more sustainable.
-While there is still a long way to go, pushing demand for organic clothing is one way to improve the systems that create them, with the belief that further demand promotes more innovation!
-So, If you’re in a position where you can invest in the future of hemp clothing in New Zealand, we think you should; for the sake of you, your business and your planet.
+At Epic Sourcing UK we think a lot about how we can contribute to making fashion more sustainable.
+If you're in a position where you can invest in the future of hemp clothing, we think you should — for the sake of you, your business and your planet.

 Certifications & Standards to Search For: USDA-Certified Organic, Global Organic Textile Standard (GOTS), Organic Content Standard (OCS), Oeko-Tex 100, and Bluesign.